Fluky's

 Fluky's is a Chicago-area fast food restaurant and mail-order food purveyor known for hot dogs.

 History

-Fluky's began in Chicago in 1929 on Maxwell and Halsted Streets.
-Founded by Abe Drexler, the original stand is self acknowledged as the originator of the Chicago-style hot dog.
+Fluky's began in Chicago in 1929 on Maxwell and Halsted streets.
+Founded by Abe Drexler, the original stand "claims to have invented" the Chicago-style hot dog.
 They sold what was known as a "Depression Sandwich," a frankfurter on a bun with mustard, pickle relish, onion, dill pickle, hot peppers, and tomatoes, accompanied by french fries, for 5 cents.

-Still owned by the Drexler family, Fluky's maintains an in-store restaurant in a Wal-Mart in Niles, Illinois.
-The one-time chain had dwindled by the time the last city of Chicago Fluky's, 6821 N. Western Ave., changed its name to U Lucky Dawg on February 14, 2006; that site had been owned by a licensee for the previous ten years.
+Still owned by the Drexler family, Fluky's maintains an in-store restaurant in a Walmart in Niles, Illinois.
+The one-time chain had dwindled by the time the last location in Chicago at 6821 N. Western Avenue changed its name to U Lucky Dawg on February 14, 2006; that site had been owned by a licensee for the previous ten years.
 A later location in Buffalo Grove, Illinois, was open only a short time.